noiserious/checkout/adrs/0153-checkout-v2.md

       event.
 Otherwise, defaults to `master`.
   token:
     description: >
-      Auth token used to fetch the repository.
-The token is stored in the local git config, which enables your scripts to run authenticated git commands.
+      Personal access token (PAT) or SSH key used to fetch the repository.
+The PAT or SSH key is configured with the local git config, which enables your scripts to run authenticated git commands.
-      The post-job step removes the token from the git config.
+      The post-job step removes the local configuration for the PAT or SSH key.
 [Learn more about creating and using encrypted secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)
     default: ${{ github.token }}
   persist-credentials: